 Skin Exposure: If adverse skin effects occur, discontinue use and flush contaminated area.
-Seek medical attention if adverse effect occurs after flushing.

 Inhalation: If fumes or vapors are inhaled, remove victim to fresh air.
-Seek medical attention if adverse effect continues after removal to fresh air.

 Eye Exposure: If this product contaminates the eyes, rinse eyes under gently running water.
-Use sufficient force to open eyelids and then "roll" eyes while flushing.
-Minimum flushing is for 20 minutes.
-The contaminated individual must seek medical attention if any adverse effect continues after rinsing.

 Ingestion: If this product is swallowed, CALL PHYSICIAN OR POISON CONTROL CENTER FOR MOST CURRENT INFORMATION.
+If professional advice is not available, DO NOT INDUCE VOMITING